Skip to content

 }

-The browser devtools panel classifies each failed run from these same two axes: an action error is labelled Expected Error (declared) vs Unexpected Error (undeclared / unhandled) from result.expected, and a foreign-throw wrapper carries an unhandled badge from error.isUnhandled.
-So the same distinction you branch on in code is the one you see in the timeline.
+The browser devtools panel sorts each failed run by these same two questions.
+Based on result.expected, an error is labelled either Expected Error (declared) or Unexpected Error (undeclared / unhandled); and based on error.isUnhandled, an unexpected crash gets an extra unhandled badge.
+So the same distinction you check in code is the one you see in the timeline.